 At the same time, the English-language TV channel Russia Today (RT) is available on cable and, for over a year, a Moscow-sponsored radio program and magazine content have been readily accessible in the Serbian language.
 The widely-read Serbian weekly Nedeljnik carries the monthly supplement, R Magazin, which is funded by the Russian government and prepared by Russia Beyond the Headlines, a multilingual resource on Russian politics and culture sponsored by Rossiyskaya Gazeta, Russia's state newspaper.
 To give an example of the magazine's coverage, a March issue included analysis about why Russia is the winner in the Syrian war and a memoir by a Russian war correspondent on the 1999 NATO bombing campaign that hit civilian targets in Serbia.
 All material, including articles in the Serbian language and the photographs, are delivered from Moscow and, according to the journalists from the paper with whom I spoke, Nedeljnik's management has no influence over the supplement's content.

-Veljko Lalic, editor-in-chief of Nedeljnik, said that the talk about Russian expansion in Serbia's media sphere is "inflated" and he cannot understand "why all of a sudden everyone speaks about it."
-"There were rumors that Russians will buy this and that big Serbian media, but they only have Sputnik portal and radio, and Sputnik is popular," Lalic said, "because it is good."
+Veljko Lalic, editor-in-chief of Nedeljnik, which also publishes content from Le Monde and The New York Times, said that the talk about Russian expansion in Serbia's media sphere is "inflated" and he cannot understand "why all of a sudden everyone speaks about it."
+"There were rumors that Russians will buy this and that big Serbian media, but they only have Sputnik portal and radio," Lalic said. "[Sputnik] is popular; you can't ban them for being good."

 Djordje Vukadinovic, a political analyst and editor-in-chief of Nova Srpska Politicka Misao (NSPM), a magazine and portal dedicated to Serbian politics and perceived by some as close to Russia, says that Russian influence on Serbian media is increasing, but added, "This is a far cry from the way Moscow would probably like."
 Vukadinovic said some people in Serbia are afraid of any Russian influence.
 At the same time, according to him, there are non-governmental organizations that benefit financially if they are perceived to counter Russians.
 Vukadinovic pointed out that Western views are presented through the various American and Western-owned media that are available.
 He put Putin's regular appearance on the front covers of the Serbian press down to the "general popularity of Russia among Serbian people" and "current Serbian government politics that are anti-Western."